 Guidelines for Academic Grants:

 - Clearance and Approvals - All proposals for grants, contracts and cooperative agreements must have clearance; a completed King’s College Proposal Clearance Form must be signed by the Principal Investigator/Project Director, Department Chairperson, and Vice President for Academic Affairs, to ensure at the outset that the proposal fits within the mission and vision of King’s, and does not conflict with any other projects currently being undertaken at King’s.
 The Principal Investigator/Project Director must also ensure compliance with King’s Institutional Review Board, Instructional Animal Care and Use Committee, sponsor requirements, etc., as applicable.

 - Proposal Preparation - The Principal Investigator/Project Director is responsible for preparing the proposal, with assistance and guidance from IAG.

 - Budget Preparation - The Principal Investigator/Project Director is responsible for justifying the appropriateness of the direct and indirect costs budgeted.
 Budgets must be prepared in accordance with appropriate government regulations, sponsoring/contracting agency guidelines, and King’s College’s policies.
 IAG will assist in developing the budget.
-If a cash match is required, prior arrangements and approvals are required from the Department Chairperson, Vice president for Academic Affairs, and the Vice President for Business Affairs and Chief Financial Officer.
+If a cash match is required, prior arrangements and approvals are required from the Department Chairperson, Vice president for Academic Affairs, and the Executive Vice President for Business and Administrative Affairs and Chief Financial Officer.

 - Collaborative Projects - Collaborative/cooperative efforts with other institutions should be clearly delineated in the proposal.
 A signed Memorandum of Understanding should be attached to the Proposal Clearance Form, identifying the responsibilities of each institution.
 IAG will assist in writing this Memorandum of Understanding.

 - Post-Award - When a proposal has been approved for funding, IAG must be notified.
 IAG will review the terms and conditions with the Principal Investigator/Project Director and the Assistant Controller to review budgetary and reporting procedures.

 - The Principal Investigator/Project Director is responsible for the following: performing the program/project within the constraints of the proposal/contact; all technical aspects of the project; the budget; authorization of all expenditure of funds; timely submission of all required reports; ensuring compliance with appropriate government regulations, sponsoring/contracting agency guidelines, and King’s College’s policies.
 IAG will provide assistance as needed.